 Brain Mechanisms Involved in PTSD

 PTSD is associated with alterations in brain structure and function, particularly in regions involved in the processing of fear, stress, and emotional memory.
-One key structure implicated in PTSD is the amygdala, which plays a central role in the encoding and storage of emotional memories.
+One fundamental structure involved in PTSD is the amygdala, which plays a central role in the encoding and storage of emotional memories.
 In individuals with PTSD, the amygdala may exhibit heightened activation in response to trauma-related stimuli, leading to exaggerated fear responses and hyperarousal.

 Furthermore, abnormalities in the hippocampus, a brain region involved in memory consolidation and contextual processing, have been observed in individuals with PTSD.
 Reduced hippocampal volume and impaired functioning may contribute to deficits in memory recall and contextualization of traumatic experiences.
 Dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis, the body’s stress response system, is also commonly observed in PTSD, leading to alterations in cortisol levels and prolonged activation of stress-related pathways.